Viral Mutation: mutation is the worst thing that comes to our mind when we talk about pathogenic microorganisms.

 Studies suggest that the SARS-CoV-2 virus has a proofreading mechanism in its replication process, thanks to which many of its genomes have been preserved.

-After Mutation does Virus become more or less lethal
+After Mutation does the Virus become more or less lethal

 After a virus is mutated, it can be either more or less virulent and infectious.
 All organisms try to keep the mutation rate low because the risk of harmful mutations increases if there are too many mutations in each generation.